usnistgov/WIPP-backend/README.md

 mvn clean package -P prod
 docker build --no-cache . -t wipp_backend
 ```
-For a Docker deployment of WIPP on a Kubernetes cluster, scripts and configuration files are available in the [WIPP-deploy repo](https://github.com/usnistgov/WIPP-deploy/tree/develop/deployment).
+For a Docker deployment of WIPP on a Kubernetes cluster, scripts and configuration files are available in the [WIPP repository](https://github.com/usnistgov/WIPP/tree/master/deployment).

 ### Application Performance Monitoring (APM)
 The Elastic APM Java agent is integrated into the Docker image as an optional setting.
 The Elastic APM agent will push metrics to an APM server, which feeds into Elasticsearch and Kibana.
 Configuration of the Elastic APM Java Agent to connect to the APM server is controlled via environment variables.
 These variables are optional if Elastic APM is not needed.